Michigan Business Development Program

 Mount Clemens offers matching grants of up to $10,000 for eligible façade improvements.

 Richmond's Downtown Revitalization Program assists in the rehabilitation of vacant buildings.
 It offers up to $15,000 in matching funds.
-Up to 30 percent of the grant may be applied toward interior upgrades such as HVAC, plumbing or electrical work.
+Established business may also qualify for a facade improvement grant.

 The Pure Michigan Business Connect (PMBC) is a multi-billion dollar public/private initiative developed by the MEDC designed to connect buyers with suppliers.
 Through this business-to-business network, companies are encouraged to explore procurement opportunities with both public and private entities in order to grow their business.
 Any business, regardless of size, is eligible to participate in PMBC’s series of matchmaking summits throughout the year.
 Businesses that register with this initiative have access to an online matchmaking portal where they can connect with even more business opportunities.
 With over 20,000 companies participating in the free PMBC-Business 2 Business program, there are endless opportunities to find new business for your company.
 To register, visit https://www.michiganbusiness.org/pmbc/